x-anudeep/Multi-Agent-Intelligence-Engine/README.md

 Open `http://127.0.0.1:8090` in your browser to use the live demo.

-## Why This Matters For Accenture
+## Engineering Principles

-This repo is intentionally shaped around the kind of work an AI Native Software Engineer does in enterprise delivery:
+This repository is designed around production-oriented agentic workflow engineering:

 - policy-driven agent orchestration instead of linear prompt chaining
 - modular agent and tool abstractions that can support multiple model providers
-- domain-specific workflow state designed for auditability and later evaluation harnesses
+- domain-specific workflow state designed for auditability and evaluation
-- clear separation between proof-of-concept logic and production extensions like telemetry, checkpointing, and human review
+- clear separation between workflow logic, delivery surfaces, and operational controls